When I was 10 years old, I was in the Safeway, looking at

 magazines while my mom was shopping.
 I was checking out mostly comic books.
 I then picked up one car magazine and saw a picture of a car that

 changed my life.
 It was a Sterling.
 It was by far the coolest looking thing I had ever seen, and I can honeslty say that

 it was the car that turned me on to cars.
 I had found my calling.

-These cars are not very common to be able to find used.
+These cars are not very common.
 I think the total production numbers over the few decades that they've been around probably total just a few thousand worldwide.
-The ones that are around don't get driven much, so you're not very likely to see one on the road.
+The ones that are around don't get driven much, so you're not likely to see one on the road.

-A guy who used to work for California Component Cars was nice enough to help me figure out the history of my particualr car once.
-It seems that my car had a lot of the same stylings that were used in the later model Sterlings and Sovrans, yet it was built before they were made.
+A guy who used to work for California Component Cars has been nice enough to help me figure out the history of this car.
+It seems that this car has a lot of the same stylings that were used in the later model Sterlings and Sovrans, yet it was built before they were made.
 So it is possible that someone from California Component Cars saw this car at a show and liked the design enough to incorporate them in to newer versions.

 I have a small gallery of Sterling pictures I have found over time, which is linked below.
 There are not too many places on the web where you can find info on these cars, so I started accumulating a LOT of information on this website.
 Well, it got way too large, so I built a separarte webpage called Sterling Central.
 It can be found at the link below, it should have all the Sterling info you would ever need.